riotshield/PopcornTimeTV/README.md

 If issues persist when installing TVVLC, remove the Pods folder and Podfile.lock and run this command in terminal `rm -rf ~/.cocoapods/repos/popcorntimetv`

+Or you can find super easy [guide here](https://github.com/PopcornTimeTV/PopcornTimeTV/wiki/Building-PopcornTime)

 **Open the project with**

 PopcornTime.xcworkspace